portnov/yaml-rpc/README.md

 generate API description for server.
 Such API can be automatically written to file in simple YAML format by using function Network.YAML.TH.Server.writeAPI.
-It is possible to write different servers, which will use generated API description and provide HTTP REST YAML services with that API.
+It is possible to write different servers, which will use generated API description and provide HTTP REST JSON services with that API.
 Currently there is only one implementation using scotty package; it is provided by yaml-rpc-scotty package.
 Please see yaml-rpc-scotty/Test/{Server.hs, TestAPIImpl.hs} files for example usage.

-RPC client calls that functions via HTTP REST YAML interface.
+RPC client calls that functions via HTTP REST JSON interface.
 So, it can be used either from Haskell or from any other environment.
-For example, though HTTP REST YAML is nearly a superset of HTTP REST JSON, it can be easily used from JavaScript with JQuery or another framework.
+For example,  it can be easily used from JavaScript with JQuery or another framework.
-For Haskell, yaml-rpc package provides a function Network.YAML.Caller.call to call any method via HTTP REST YAML interface.
+For Haskell, yaml-rpc package provides a function Network.YAML.Caller.call to call any method via HTTP REST JSON interface.
 Moreover, a (TemplateHaskell) function Network.YAML.TH.Client.useAPI function will read API description from file (in YAML format) and generate wrapper methods for calling respective remote methods.
 Please see Test/Client.hs for example usage.